roryprimrose/roryprimrose.github.io/_posts/2008-11-24-class-vs-struct.md

 ---

 <p>
 There is a lot of information around that discusses the differences between classes and structs.
-Unfortunately there isn&#39;t a lot of information available about when to use one over the other.
+Unfortunately there isn't a lot of information available about when to use one over the other.
 </p>
 <p>
 MSDN has <a href="http://msdn.microsoft.com/en-us/library/ms229017.aspx" target="_blank">a good resource</a> which provides guidance on how to choose between classes and structs.
 It starts by describing the differences between the two and then provides the following advice.